 Urea itself has properties that supposedly make the skin smooth and soft.
 Today, several cosmetic and skin care products such as moisturizing cream contain urea, but it's a form of urea that has been manufactured in a lab, not in the liver [source: Kois].
 The catch is that for urea to be effective as a moisturizer, it needs to have time to penetrate the skin.
 So it's more effective as a cream or lotion that you rub into your skin than it would be by simply urinating on yourself, for example.

-Learn about both common and unusual ways to moisturize your skin by visiting the links on the next page.
+Learn about both common and unusual ways to moisturize your skin by visiting the links below.

 Related HowStuffWorks Articles